Marie Gillain

+Marie Gillain O.M.W. (/fr/; born 18 June 1975) is a Belgian actress.
+She was nominated four times at the César Awards and three times at the Molière Awards.

+Personal life

-Marie Gillain O.M.W. (born 18 June 1975) is a Belgian actress.
-Marie Gillain has two children: Dune, born in 2004 from a union with her partner, the musician Martin Gamet, and Vega, born in 2009 from her union with her partner at that time, the Franco-Italian actor Christophe d'Esposti.
+Gillain has two children: Dune, born in 2004 from a union with her partner, the musician Martin Gamet, and Vega, born in 2009 from her union with her partner at that time, the Franco-Italian actor Christophe d'Esposti.